lyteword/chspurgeon-sermons/volume-01-1855/sermon-006.md

 Now I want to say one or two things to Little-Faiths this morning.
 The little children of God who are here mentioned as being bruised reeds or smoking flax are just as safe as the great saints of God.
 I wish for a moment to expand this thought, and then I will finish with the other head.
 These saints of God who are called bruised reeds and smoking flax are just as safe as those who are mighty for their Master, and great in strength, for several reasons.
 First of all, the little saint is just as much God's elect as the great saint.
 When God chose his people, he chose them all at once, and altogether; and he elected one just as much as the other.
 If I choose a certain number of things, one may be less than the rest, but one is as much chosen as the other; and so Mrs. Fearing and Miss Despondency are just as much elected as Great-Heart, or Old Father Honest.
 Again: the little ones are redeemed equally with the great ones! the feeble saints cost Christ as much suffering as the strong ones; the tiniest child of God could not have been purchased with less than Jesus' precious blood; and the greatest child of God did not cost him more.
 Paul did not cost any more than Benjamin--I am sure he did not--for I read in the Bible that "there is no difference."
 Besides, when of old they came to pay their redemption-money, every person brought a shekel.
 The poor shall bring no less, and the rich shall bring no more than just a shekel.
 The same price was paid for the one as the other.
 Now then little child of God, take that thought to thy soul.
 You see some men very prominent in Christ's cause--and it is very good that they should be--but they did not cost Jesus a farthing more than you did; he paid the same price for you that he paid for them.
 Recollect again, you are just as much a child of God as the greatest saint.
 Some of you have five or six children.
 There is one child of yours, perhaps, who is very tall and handsome, and has, moreover, gifts of mind; and you have another child who is the smallest of the family, perhaps has but little intellect and understanding.
 But which is the most your child?
 "The most!" you say; "both alike are my children, certainly, one as much as the other."
 And so, dear friends, you may have very little learning, you may be very dark about divine things, you may but "see men as trees walking," but you are as much the children of God as those who have grown to the stature of men in Christ Jesus.
 Then remember, poor tried saint, that you are just as much justified as any other child of God.
 I know that I am completely justified.

-> His blood and righteousness
+> "His blood and righteousness
 >
 > My beauty are, my glorious dress.
 >
-> I want no other garments, save Jesus' doings, and his imputed righteousness.
+> I want no other garments, save Jesus' doings, and his imputed righteousness."

 The boldest child of God wants no more; and I who am "less than the least of all saints," can be content with no less, and I shall have no less.
 O Ready-to-Halt, thou art as much justified as Paul, Peter, John the Baptist, or the loftiest saint in heaven.
 There is no difference in that matter.
 Oh! take courage and rejoice.